linroger/Finance-Notes-and-Marginalia/Financial Instruments/Lecture Notes- Financial Instruments/Teaching Note 8-American Options.md

 ## AMERICAN OPTIONS: PRICING AND OPTIMAL EXERCISE TIME

 - How do we price American [Options](Options.md)?
 How can we compute the optimal exercise time?
-- For instance,  you are long a Sep 07 put option on the S&P 100 index with [[Call and Put Payoffs at Expiry|strike price]]$K = 740.$
+- For instance,  you are long a Sep 07 put option on the S&P 100 index with [strike price](../../Financial%20Markets/Financial%20Engineering%20and%20Arbitrage%20in%20the%20Financial%20Markets/PART%20I%20RELATIVE%20VALUE%20BUILDING%20BLOCKS/Chapter%205%20Options%20on%20Prices%20and%20Hedge-Based%20Valuation/Call%20and%20Put%20Payoffs%20at%20Expiry.md)$K = 740.$
 - On May 11 2007 the S&P 100 closed at 689.83.
 You are 7% in-the-money.
 - Question: Is it time to exercise?
 - Or keeping the option alive has still sufficient value to wait longer?
 - In order to decide whether it is optimal to exercise,  we have to compare the payoff today (if exercised) with the expected payoff in the future (if waiting).
 	- We exercise if and only if: $$K - S > \text{Discounted Expected Future Payoff if Wait}$$
 - How do we compute the discounted expected future payoff if we wait?
-- [[A Real-Life Option Pricing Exercise|Binomial]] Trees are excellent tools that allow us to perform this computation.
+- [Binomial](../../Financial%20Markets/Financial%20Engineering%20and%20Arbitrage%20in%20the%20Financial%20Markets/PART%20I%20RELATIVE%20VALUE%20BUILDING%20BLOCKS/Chapter%205%20Options%20on%20Prices%20and%20Hedge-Based%20Valuation/A%20Real-Life%20Option%20Pricing%20Exercise.md) Trees are excellent tools that allow us to perform this computation.

 ## AMERICAN OPTION: TWO STEP TREE